raulfloresp/Mexico-COVID-19/README.md

 , the keywords in the column ```País_fuente```of the list of positive cases used to classified a case as local are shown [here](https://github.com/carranco-sga/Mexico-COVID-19/blob/01a9a953e23c1fa135be3c78e793500604b58eb1/Scraping/csv_daily_scraping.jl#L10).
 *Special thanks to Luis G. Canales and to Luis López Martinelli for their observations.*

+2020-04-09, addenda: Regarding the data of the day 2020-04-06 in which several inconsistencies are found, [wfms](https://www.wfms.org/mx-covid19/) also comments about them.
+Additionally, they identify the random numbers that appear on the data fields as errors of "Power Query" of Excel.
+*Thanks wfms for their comments.*

 ## Notas/Notes (archivo/archive):